O JARGON BUSTER

 - IOF descriptions

-- Another name for pictorial control
+- Another name for pictorial

 - Jamie Stevenson Trophy

-- Scottish equivalent of the Yvette Baker
+- Scottish equivalent of the Yvette

-Named after Scotland's 2003 World Sprint Champion.
+Baker Trophy.
+Named after Scotland's 2003 World

 - JIRC

 - Junior Inter-Regional Championships.
+Not strictly the

-associations, National as well as Regional.
+as well as Regional.
+For

-For association teams of M/W14s, 16s and 18s.
+association teams of M/W14s, 16s and 18s.
+A 2-day

-both races contributing points to overall title.
+the second, both races contributing points to overall

+title.
 Held at the end of June.

 - JK

 - Jan Kjellström festival of orienteering.
+The annual

 and held in a different region of the country each year.

-The individual competitions, for each age class,
+The individual competitions, for each age class, comprise separate

-comprise separate races on Saturday and Sunday,
+races on Saturday and Sunday, with the aggregate time

-The event is named for a Swede who was instrumental in
+The event is named for a Swede who was instrumental

-introducing orienteering to
+in introducing orienteering to this country, and died

-this country, and died in a road accident in 1967.
+in a road accident in 1967.
+It is always referred to

-It is always referred to as the ¨the J K¨, possibly because no English
+as the ¨the J K¨, possibly because no English person

-person can pronounce
+can pronounce Kjellström.

 - JM1, JM2, JM5L, etc

-- Boys classes at Regional age class events.
-Details
+- Formerly boys classes at age

 - JOK

 - Jesus Orienteering Klubb.
-Closed club
+Closed

-for alumni of Oxford
+club for alumni of Oxford University.
+Noted for

+their flying pig logo.
 Read the club history on their web site

 for an explanation of the name.